hip-satomi/microbeSEG/README.md

 * [Anaconda Distribution](https://www.anaconda.com/distribution/#download-section).
 * For GPU use: a CUDA capable GPU (highly recommended for training).
 * Access to an [OMERO](https://www.openmicroscopy.org/omero/) server.
 For testing purposes a [free demo account](http://qa.openmicroscopy.org.uk/registry/demo_account/) can be requested.
-* ObiWan Microbi (to be published): after installing ObiWan Microbi, an OMERO server is available at the default ports.
+* ObiWan-Microbi (to be published): after installing ObiWan-Microbi, an OMERO server is available at the default ports.

 ## Installation